Under and Over Payment Handling

 Wait for the webhook with

-In both cases, treat the existing payment as finished from a business perspective and direct the customer to a fresh payment if they still need to complete the purchase.
+In both cases, direct the customer to a fresh payment if they still need to complete a purchase, and rely on Bead’s reclaim flow for any return of crypto.

 How this appears in Reporting and Settlement